awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-managed-domain-lists.md

 # Managed domain lists<a name="resolver-dns-firewall-managed-domain-lists"></a>

 Managed domain lists contain domain names that are associated with malicious activity or other potential threats\.
-AWS maintains these lists to enable Route 53 Resolver customers to check outbound DNS queries against them for for free when using DNS Firewall\.
+AWS maintains these lists to enable Route 53 Resolver customers to check outbound DNS queries against them for free when using DNS Firewall\.

 Keeping up to date on the constantly changing threat landscape can be time consuming and expensive\.
 Managed domain lists can save you time when you implement and use DNS Firewall\.
 AWS automatically updates managed domain lists when as new vulnerabilities and threats emerge\.
 AWS is often notified of new vulnerabilities before public disclosure, so DNS Firewall can deploy mitigations for you even, often before a new threats is become widely known\.